nickpeachey/AgroCDDotnet/README.md

 * `api-dev` tracks `release/dev`, while `api-test` tracks `release/test`.
 * `main` is the source branch.
 The workflow publishes validated deployment state to the release branches.
 * CI logs now print the exact `release/dev` and `release/test` commit revisions pushed for deployment so Argo sync issues can be traced to branch state vs cluster state.
+* ArgoCD is installed with server-side apply because the `ApplicationSet` CRD can exceed the client-side apply annotation limit.

 ## Database credentials